Windsor, Wisconsin

 Windsor is a village in Dane County, Wisconsin, United States.
-The population was 8,754 at the 2020 census.
+The population was 8,754 as of the 2020 census, and was estimated at 10,085 in 2025.
+The unincorporated communities of Lake Windsor, Morrisonville, and Token Creek are located within the village.

 It is part of the Madison metropolitan area.
-The unincorporated communities of Lake Windsor, Morrisonville, and Token Creek are located within the village.

 History

 While visited in the late 1830s, the first settler to the town was William Lawrence, who came from the state of Vermont in 1841.
 He later served in the Civil War.
 James Morrison settled in the town in 1843 at what is now Morrisonville.
 Windsor voted to incorporate as a village on November 3, 2015; prior to its incorporation, it was a town, and a portion of the town was a census-designated place.

 Geography

-According to the United States Census Bureau, the town has a total area of 30.8 mi2, of which, 30.7 mi2 of it is land and 0.1 mi2 of it (0.32%) is water.
+According to the United States Census Bureau, the village has an area of 27.624 sqmi, of which 27.515 sqmi is land and 0.109 sqmi (0.39%) is water.

 A portion of the former town was part of a disputed annexation by the Village of DeForest.
 In July 2004, the village and town reached a settlement in which part of the disputed area would be annexed by the village and part would remain with the town.
-In addition, the town and village agreed to exchange other less populated land.
+In addition, the town and village agreed to exchange other, less populated land.